Head of Sustainability, Willmott Dixon Interiors

 I’m a ‘bigger picture’ person and like to think outside the box – embedding sustainable principles within a business certainly lends itself to this way of thinking!

-I like the fact that, as Senior Sustainability Manager, I can help the business embed these principles, across all functions and at all levels.
+I like the fact that, as Head of Sustainability, I can help the business embed these principles, across all functions and at all levels.

 Sustainability is important for Willmott Dixon.
 ‘Sustainability’ means to keep going, to carry on, to sustain.
 Every business in its right mind wants to keep going.
 The question is why ‘sustainability’ is important for our business.
 What has changed over the years is our ability to understand what affects our long-term sustainability – everything from quality, health and safety, material scarcity, training, people and price.